astrosoftlab/northtensor-web/README.md

    ```

 #### 5. Access and experiment
-   Open your browser
+   - Open your browser
-   Ender localhost:3000 as the website address
+   - Enter localhost:3000 as the website address
-   Webpage should load
+   - Webpage should load
-   Changes made and saved to codebase are live and will reflect on webpage
+   - Changes made and saved to codebase are live and will reflect on webpage

 ## Learn More